sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 ###### 3.8  Command in a view, with view table (primary table) not present.
 The view 'configure-view' does not have a primary table.
 This is the topmost view.
 Commands under this view map to different tables.
-If XML tag command_keys is not specified or keys are spcified with wildcard, then all the entries in the table are rendered.
+If XML tag 'command_keys' is not specified or keys are spcified with wildcard, then all the entries in the table are rendered.
 In the following example command "ip vrf", all entries of the VRF table are shown.